tonypincheng/RETrace2/README.md

 ```bash
 nextflow run main.nf -profile docker
 ```

-This profile uses pre-configured Docker containers for each process, ensuring reproducibility across different computing environments.

 ### Conda
 Alternatively, you can use Conda to automatically create environments with required dependencies: